 In a piping system, There are a lot of ways to isolate the flow.
-Many types of Valve and the blinding system are available for this.
-But use and purpose of the Needle valves are very different.
+Many types of valves and blinding systems are available for this.
+But the use and purpose of the Needle valves are very different.
 Needle valves are sometimes referred to as Plunger valves.
 This helps piping professionals to perfectly control and regulate fluid flow and pressure.
 The Needle valve got its name because of its narrow needle-like plug and port arrangement.
 The needle valves are small in size but fluid flow controlling is of exceptional accuracy.

 - What is a Needle valve?